EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

+###Download as Zip
+It is possible to export your template as a zip.

+#####Type
+  + GET

+#####Route
+  + //api.edmdesigner.com//json_v1.0.0/apiKey/:apiKey/user/:user/project/:project/downloadAsZip

+####Parameters (in the route):
+  * apiKey {String} the key of the instance the selected user belongs to.
+  * user {Sring}  the id of the user
+  * project {String} the id of the project you want to download

+####Configuration
+You can set which files you want to have in your exported zip and how you want to export them.
+To set some configuration you need to put a config json to the data property in the query part of your request.
+Your config json should have the following properties:
+  - needHtml {Boolean} if it is false then there will be no template.html in your exported zip
+  - needJson {Boolean} if it is false then there will be no project.json in your exported zip
+  - withoutSanitizing {Boolean} if it is true then the template.html won't be sanitized.

+Example:
+  - the config json: {"config": {"needHtml": true, "needJson": false, "withoutSanitizing": false} }
+  - example request: //api.edmdesigner.com/json_v1.0.0/apiKey/yourapikey/user/youruserid/project/projectId/downloadAsZip?user=admin&token=adminToken&data={"config": {"needHtml": true, "needJson": false, "withoutSanitizing": false} }

+####Response:
+A zip which can contain the followings (it depends on the configuration, by default it will contain everything):
+  - template.html {file} The html code of the template.
+It can be a sanitized version or not, it depends of your configuration.
+By default it will be sanitized.
+  - project.json {file} The json version of the project.
+  - images folder with the images of the template.
+Please note that every images source (href, src, etc.) in the json and html file are replaced with the paths of the images in the images folder.

+___

 ###Default templates
 Every api partner get a templater user. (id = "templater").
 This speciel user have a few project by default which can be used for anything you want.
 With this route you can list this projects.